DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Related work

 \section{Related work}

 \textbf{Geometry modeling} The geometry of the scene can be modeled as a density field~\cite{mildenhall2020nerf}, occupancy field~\cite{DVR,Oechsle2021ICCV} or signed distance field~\cite{yariv2020multiview,yariv2021volume,wang2021neus}.
-Geometry models can be rendered using differentiable surface/volumetric rendering, so that the model is trained by minimizing a NeRF's photometric reconstruction loss~\cite{mildenhall2020nerf}.
+Geometry models can be rendered using differentiable surface/volumetric rendering, so that the training loss for a NeRF model is the photometric reconstruction loss~\cite{mildenhall2020nerf}.
 Signed distance fields also require regularization with an Eikonal loss~\cite{eikonal} to constrain the distance field to be valid.
 Our regularizer operates on rendered color and depth patches, so it can be applied to any geometry representation.

 \textbf{Field representation} NeRFs~\cite{mildenhall2020nerf} represent geometry with a multi-layer perceptron that is queried with a 3D coordinate.
-High quality results can be achieved with positional encoding of coordinates, where coordinate values are evaluated with sinusoids at different frequencies.
-Positional encoding allows the modeling of high-frequency density signals with MLPs~\cite{tancik2020fourfeat}.
-Plenoxels~\cite{yu_and_fridovichkeil2021plenoxels,hedman2021snerg} encodes scalar opacity and spherical harmonic coefficients in a sparse voxel representation, and shows that novel views can be synthesized without MLPs.
+Positional encoding of coordinates, where coordinate values are evaluated with sinusoids at different frequencies, allows modeling of high-frequency density signals with MLPs~\cite{tancik2020fourfeat}.
+Alternatively, \cite{yu_and_fridovichkeil2021plenoxels,hedman2021snerg} encode scalar opacity and spherical harmonic coefficients in a sparse voxel representation, and shows that novel views can be synthesized without MLPs.
 Similarly, Neural Sparse Voxel Fields~\cite{liu2020neural} stores feature encodings in a sparse voxel octree structure that can be trilinearly interpolated and passed through an MLP to predict density and color, thus improving the modeling capacity and rendering speed of NeRFs.
 MVSNeRF~\cite{mvsnerf} predicts a volume of feature encodings by constructing a 3D cost volume and processing it with 3D CNNs.
 Density and color MLPs trilinearly interpolate the feature encoding volume to train NeRFs.
 The 3D CNN can be pretrained on a large number of scenes, which allows faster convergence on novel scenes.

-Instant Neural Graphics Primitives~\cite{mueller2022instant} uses multi-scale hash tables to store feature encodings of all coordinates in a fixed memory block.
-This allows storing features at varying spatial resolutions, and consequently reduces the size of the MLP that models geometry and color.